keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.

-This section shows an already existing use case of running [pre and post-deployment jobs with Flux](https://fluxcd.io/flux/use-cases/running-jobs/) and how Keptn makes it simpler and and more straight-forward.
+This section shows an already existing Flux use case of running [pre and post-deployment jobs with Flux](https://fluxcd.io/flux/use-cases/running-jobs/) and how Keptn makes it simpler and and more straight-forward.

 ## High-level structure of the git repository

-Since Flux uses a GitOps approach to continuous delivery, the git repository structure needs to look like the following:
+Since Flux uses a GitOps approach for continuous delivery, the git repository structure, for our use case, will look like the following:

 ```markdown
 ├── apps